dvargas92495/terraform-aws-static-site/README.md

 }
 ```

-The module requires the `template` provider and an alias for the `aws` provider called `use1`.

 ## Inputs

-- `domains` is a list of naked domains to be built into a static website with a CloudFront front-end.
+- `domain` is a single domain to be built into a static website with a CloudFront front-end.
 - `secret` is the key that is shared between CloudFront and S3 to authorize access.
 - `www_is_main` controls whether the apex domain or the www subdomain is the main site.
 - `enable_iam_user` controls whether the module should create the AWS IAM deployment user.